Academic Calendar

 3 Credits Weekly (3-0-0)

-This course evaluates the motives and circumstances of genocide in world history and uncovers the experiences of its victims.
+This course evaluates the motives and circumstances of genocide and other episodes of violence and persecution in world history and uncovers the experiences of its victims.
 Students examine competing definitions of genocide and explanations for why it has occurred and how it has changed over the course of the past century.
 Further, they consider what genocide reveals about the logic of modern politics, racism and warfare.
 The course challenges students to pursue a comparative analysis of a range of case studies, and exposes them to a variety of sources, from memoirs and film to theoretical work, academic articles, and monographs.

 Prerequisites: Minimum grade of C- in any 100- or 200-level HIST course.